GET UP TO €600

 There are a few exceptions when the carrier is not responsible for delays or cancellations.
 These are usually random events that nobody could have foreseen.
 These may be natural disasters (e.g. a volcanic eruption), strikes by personnel other than the airline staff, e.g. the air traffic controllers of a country, or extremely difficult weather conditions.
 However, you should ask the carrier for an exact cause, which we will verify later.
 If your airline cancelled the flight due to bad weather, and other planes at that time were flying without incident, this may suggest your carrier is simply trying to duck its liability.

 Recent pilots’ strikes have left thousands of passengers stranded.
 Cheap airlines defend the position that a strike is an exceptional situation that cannot be predicted.
 Our lawyers disagree with this position.
 Most strikes were known in advance and the airline had time to offer passengers alternative connections.
 At the moment there are several lawsuits against airlines.
 We are awaiting the judgments in these cases that should resolve doubts.

 Compensation amounts are given in euros, while airlines pay them in Sterling at the current exchange rate.

 By the law, compensation should be paid within 30 days.
-Most often, we manage to get them within 10-14 days.
+Quite often, we manage to get it paid within 10-14 days.